 - CLASSROOM EXAMS Unit tests and exams will be given periodically throughout the semester to assess the student's learning and retention of the course material.
-There will be a final competency exam on which the student is required to score a minimum of 75%. - CPR and First Aid Students are required to be CPR and First Aid certified before the end of the semester.
-Students are required to obtain certification at their own expense.
-If the student can not prove certification by the end of the semester, a failing grade will be issued for the course. - Preparation Students should expect to spend 5 hours each week in class and approximately an additional 6 hours of study/homework time each week to be successful in this course. - Lab requirement Students will be expected to attend a minimum of two labs during the semester.
+There will be a final competency exam on which the student is required to score a minimum of 75%. - Preparation Students should expect to spend 5 hours each week in class and approximately an additional 5 hours of study/homework time each week to be successful in this course. - Lab requirement Students will be expected to attend a minimum of two labs during the semester.
 These labs will be scheduled by the instructor. - On the Job Training It is expected that students are employed in the electrical industry and are working full-time while attending school.
 It is mandatory that students hold a current valid Utah Apprentice Electrician license while enrolled in school.
-Students without a valid license may be administratively withdrawn from class. - ATTENDANCE As per the requirements set forth in 29 CFR 29.5 Standards of Apprenticeship paragraph (b)(4), each apprentice must successfully complete a minimum of 144 hours of related and supplemental instruction each year of Apprenticeship (72 hours each semester).
-In our efforts to accommodate the demanding schedules of the majority of the Apprentices registered and enrolled at Salt Lake Community College, we are offering each of our courses for a period of 75 hours each semester (2.5 hours for each of 30 evenings).
-The enforcement of the attendance policy is the responsibility of each instructor.
+Students without a valid license may be administratively withdrawn from course. - ATTENDANCE As per the requirements set forth in 29 CFR 29.5 Standards of Apprenticeship • paragraph (b)(4), each apprentice must successfully complete a minimum of 144 hours of related and supplemental instruction each year of Apprenticeship (72 hours each semester).
+In our efforts to accommodate the demanding schedules of the majority of the Apprentices registered and enrolled at Salt Lake Community College, we are offering each of our courses for a period of 75 hours each semester (3.5 hours for each of 20 evenings).
+This allows the Apprentice the flexibility of missing up to and including 3 class nights.
+The enforcement of this policy is the responsibility of each instructor.
 Instructors are required to take attendance each evening.
 Individual Students will be held responsible for ensuring they have sufficient clock hours to successfully complete the course.
-Salt Lake Community College will offer up to an additional 6 clock hours at the end of the semester (usually on a Saturday) for those students who need to "make-up" time.
+Salt Lake Community College will offer up to an additional 5 clock hours at the end of the semester (usually on a Saturday) for those students who need to "make-up" time.
 There will be an additional cost of \$35 for each block of 3 clock hours, payable on the day of the class.
 Salt Lake Community College will only offer these additional hours if there is sufficient students to offset the costs associated with providing the training (a minimum of 10 students).
 Students requiring make up hours must contact the Apprenticeship Office as soon as possible.
-Students are not allowed to "make-up" clock hours or labs by attending classes for which they are not registered.
+Students are not allowed to "make-up" clock hours or labs by attending classes or labs for which they are not registered.
 Students with insufficient clock hours will not be permitted to sit for the final Competency Exam at the end of the semester.
 They will receive a failing grade and be required to re-take the semester course prior to moving forward in their apprenticeship.